Research Topic

 Thomas Cook, Women Travellers, and the Gender Dynamics of Leisure, c.1855-1903

 My research examines female participation in Thomas Cook’s early excursions.
 Beginning with Cook’s first European tour in 1855 a significant number of his customers were women.
-While excursions offered women the opportunity to travel abroad, their experiences were regulated in order to maintain the reputation of Cook’s namesake company.
-My project examines the first-hand accounts of women that travelled with Cook to better understand the gender dynamics of his tours and the accessibility of leisure in the nineteenth century.
+I examine first-hand accounts from women who travelled with Cook to better understand the gender dynamics of his tours and the accessibility of leisure in the nineteenth century.
 I am also interested in how women financed their excursions and whether their personal finances were representative of wider working- and middle-class society.

 I previously completed an MPhil in Modern South Asian Studies at the University of Cambridge with a dissertation entitled The Anglo-Indian Traveller and Her Relation to Empire and a BA in French Studies at the University of San Francisco.